cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 ## Poison records

-Poison records are specifically designed to sit quietly in the database and not be queried by legitimate users under normal circumstances.
+Poison records are specifically designed to sit quietly in the database; they are never queried by legitimate users under normal circumstances.
 They look like any other encrypted records, and it's impossible to distinguish them from `typical AcraBlocks/AcraStructs`.

 Technically speaking, poison records are encrypted data (binary, strings, int or whatever suits your database design), placed in particular tables/columns/cells.